jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 This blog posts explores how to compile the Graal JIT compiler yourself and use it with a JVM installed on your machine.
 This is based on an excellent post [Understanding How Graal Works - a Java JIT Compiler Written in Java](https://chrisseaton.com/truffleruby/jokerconf17/) written by [Chris Seaton](https://chrisseaton.com) on the subject in 2017.
-Some of the tooling has moved on, which makes it much easier to play with Graal and Graal as a JIT compiler.
+Some of the tooling has moved on, which makes it easier to play with Graal and Graal as a JIT compiler.

 ### Graal Source Code